vinicius-saraiva/AutoTranslateGPT/feature-ideas.md

 - always send tone / pronouns to be used in the translation (eg in French always use formal vous, while in Italian always use informal tu)
 - add flag function for translations to review later
 - when translation is done, send a notification via chrome to the user
+- checkboxes that allow you to select which asset ids to translate
+- pass on asset id as context to the AI
+- add to the prompt that you are a translation tool that works with asset ids that are then associated to translations in various languages